jasonkwong11/saf-challenge/README.md

 Directions:
+1. cd to the root, "saf" directory
+2. Run yarn install to install jest
-1. From the root, saf directory, run the application with "node src/index.js"
+3. Run the application with "node src/index.js"
-2. Alternatively, you can run "jest"
+2. Run the unit and integration tests with "jest"

 Assumptions Made:
 1. Input will be a txt file with: quantity, item, 'at', price, (in that order) separated by spaces for a line item and each line item is separated by a new line.